 The manual contains the following model that shows its evolving dynamic nature:

 In addition to evolving to a more dynamic structure, the last phase was changed from “Evaluation & Control” to simply “Evaluation” (Hannum, 2005).
-Thus the model becomes ADDIE.
+Thus, the model becomes ADDIE and not ADDIEC.

 While the ADDIE model has been around since 1975, it was generally known as SAT (System Approach to Training) or ISD (Instructional System Design).
 The earliest reference that I have been able to locate that uses the acronym of “ADDIE” is a paper by Michael Schlegel (1995), in A Handbook of Instructional and Training Program Design.